rhysma/AWSResources/cp_domain2.md

 * AWS Pricing Calculator
    * Allows you to project costs for specific services or workloads in the cloud.

+#### AWS Cloud Security and Compliance

+##### Shared Responsibility Model of Security
+* Security and compliance is a shared responsibility between AWS and the customer.
+We have to have a good level of understanding of what is the responsibility of AWS and what is our responsibility to the customer.

+* AWS has the responsibility for the security of the cloud
+   * Core systems that are running the entire platform
+   * Access control and training for their employees
+   * The underlying network in the data center
+   * Making sure all data centers and availability zones maintain connectivity
+   * Responsible for the hardware that allows for global infrastructure - switches, servers
+   * Configuration management - determining how bits of data get from one location to another
+   * Patching of the cloud infrastructure and services

+* The customer is responsible for the security in the cloud
+   * Control over the things they are putting onto the platform and how they're using it
+   * Individual access to cloud resources and training
+   * Making sure that we have set the right level of permission to the people in our organization that need access to services
+   * Data security and encryption - make sure we're following best practices for in-transit data and data at rest
+   * The proper configuration of operating systems, networks, and firewall configuration
+   * Software applications and code that is installed onto servers or onto services in the cloud

 #### Domain 2 Cloud Computing Scenarios

 1. Three primary elements of AWS Global Infrastructure are: